 I'd hoped to find the time to put together an update post, but it's going to have to wait.
 There are some others that I want to include as well, so please pass the time by admiring these two little guys.

-The kittens featured here came to the shelter without moms, and are fostered until ready for adoption, usually at 8-10 weeks of age.
+The kittens featured here came to the shelter without moms, and are fostered until ready for adoption.

 Every effort is made to find each kitten the best family based on it's unique personality and the adopters' home environment.